drseg/swift-fsm/README.md

 }
 ```

-The disadvantage of `condition` versus `matching` is that it is more limited in the logic it can express:
+`condition` is more limited than `matching` in the logic it can express:

 ```swift
 define(.locked) {